dan-fritchman/Spice21/spice21py/readme.md

 * The [PyO3](https://github.com/PyO3) binding-generation ecosystem,
 including its build and publishing tool [Maturin](https://github.com/PyO3/maturin).

+Common development commands:

+* `maturin build`
+* `maturin develop`

+Note `maturin` is largely a Python-thing; it will be installed via pip or conda, and generally associated with a particular Python environment.

+---

 Developing without Maturin is more difficult, especially on MacOS.
 From the [PyO3 guide](https://pyo3.rs/v0.5.3/print.html):